azimmerman17/golf-scorecard/Readme.md

 | Putting | The number of putts a player takes from a specific distance is measured against a statistical baseline to determine the player's strokes gained or lost on a hole.The total is the sum of all shots in this catagory. |

  * Strokes Gained definitions are modified from defitions used by the [PGATOUR](https://www.pgatour.com/stats.html)
+ * POSTIVE NUMBERS INCIDATE SHOTS BETTER THAN THE STATISTICAL BASLINE!

 ## **Continued Development**